Birdo1221/Go-HoneyPot/README.md

 > ⚠️ **Security Note**: This tool provides basic detection of abusive scanning and unauthorized login attempts.
 For enhanced protection, it is strongly recommended to use **Fail2Ban** or other **trusted** security solutions alongside this tool.

-> Need Improvements are based on (1.)
-Error handling and making sure its clean and effective along with (2.) the protocol simulation of both SMB and SSH to be improve greatly, Even tho its still captures a connection base on that port as well, it might help just clean up.
+Improvements are needed in two key areas:

+> Error Handling: Ensuring that error handling is clean, effective, and comprehensive to minimize issues and improve system stability.
+> Protocol Simulation (SMB and SSH): Enhancing the simulation of both SMB and SSH protocols by adding more banners and improving request detection.
+While the system still captures connections based on the respective ports, refining these aspects will lead to a cleaner, more accurate simulation.

 ## ✨ Features